j-xsen/Traveling-Salesman-Problem-Visualizer/README.md

 - Use the radio buttons in the upper-right:
   - "Brute Force"
   - "Breadth/Depth First Search"
+  - "Closest Edge Insertion"
-- Each mode shows a grid of radio buttons (lower-left) listing available .tsp files for that mode’s directory (src/tsp/BF or src/tsp/FS).
+- Each mode shows a grid of radio buttons (lower-left) listing available .tsp files for that mode’s directory (src/tsp/BF, src/tsp/FS, or src/tsp/CE).
 Selecting a file loads it.

+### Closest Edge Insertion (CE)
+- Goal: Build a tour using a greedy insertion heuristic.
+At each step, choose the nearest unvisited city and insert it at the edge position that yields the smallest increase in total distance.
+- Files: Two CE instances are included — Random30.tsp and Random40.tsp (see src/tsp/CE/).
+- How to use:
+  1) Click "Expand Tour" to start and grow the tour step by step.
+If the route is empty, the app auto-starts at City 1 and inserts its nearest neighbor, then loops back to the start.
+  2) Each time you click "Expand Tour", the next nearest unvisited city is inserted into the current tour at the cheapest edge.
+  3) Repeat until all cities are included; the route is then marked complete.
+- Optional: You can click cities to manually select them; subsequent "Expand Tour" clicks will continue growing from your current route.
+- Controls in CE mode:
+  - Expand Tour: performs one insertion step and redraws the tour.
+  - Reset: clears the current route and distance.

 ### First Search (BFS/DFS)
 - Goal: Find a path from a Starting City to a Final City using only predefined directed Stops.